mayfrost/guides/Initiation.md

 * __GRUB Legacy__: FAT16, FAT32, minix, ext2, ext3, ext4, ReiserFS, JFS, XFS, VSTa fs, Btrfs
 * __GRUB 2__: ext2, ext3, ext4, btrfs, zfs, ufs, minix, iso9660, udf, jfs, hfs, hfs+, afs, affs, sfs, xfs, reiserfs, tar, cpio, NTFS, FAT16, FAT32

 In these examples we make only two partitions but you can extend this if you know how.
-The partitions are one root partition, later mounted to _/mnt/drive format_ with _mkfs.<ROOT_FILESYSTEM>_, and one boot partition, later mounted to _/mnt/drive/boot_ and format with _mkfs.<BOOTLOADER_FILESYSTEM>_ unless is __UEFI__ in which case _mkfs.vfat_ is the only format available and will be mounted to _/mnt/drive/boot/efi_.
+The partitions are one root partition, later mounted to "_/mnt/drive_" with "_mkfs.<ROOT_FILESYSTEM>_" format, and one boot partition, later mounted to "_/mnt/drive/boot_" and with "_mkfs.<BOOTLOADER_FILESYSTEM>_" format unless is __UEFI__ in which case "_mkfs.vfat_" is the only format available and will be mounted to "_/mnt/drive/boot/efi_" instead.

 * Use parted
 `parted /dev/sda`